robusta-dev/robusta/docs/index.rst

     .. tab-item:: Change Tracking

+        .. admonition:: Example: track deployment updates

-        .. admonition:: Notify in Slack when deployments are updated
+            This notifies in Slack when ``status.conditions`` is modified for a Deployment

             .. code-block:: yaml